Benzene: Uses

 Benzene is used mainly as an intermediate to make other chemicals, above all ethylbenzene (and other alkylbenzenes), cumene, cyclohexane, and nitrobenzene.
-In 1988 it was reported that two-thirds of all chemicals on the American Chemical Society's lists contained at least one benzene ring.
+In 1988, it was reported that two-thirds of all chemicals on the American Chemical Society's lists contained at least one benzene ring.
 More than half of the entire benzene production is processed into ethylbenzene, a precursor to styrene, which is used to make polymers and plastics like polystyrene.
 Some 20% of the benzene production is used to manufacture cumene, which is needed to produce phenol and acetone for resins and adhesives.
 Cyclohexane consumes around 10% of the world's benzene production; it is primarily used in the manufacture of nylon fibers, which are processed into textiles and engineering plastics.
 Smaller amounts of benzene are used to make some types of rubbers, lubricants, dyes, detergents, drugs, explosives, and pesticides.
 In 2013, the biggest consumer country of benzene was China, followed by the USA.
 Benzene production is currently expanding in the Middle East and in Africa, whereas production capacities in Western Europe and North America are stagnating.

 Toluene is now often used as a substitute for benzene, for instance as a fuel additive.
 The solvent-properties of the two are similar, but toluene is less toxic and has a wider liquid range.
 Toluene is also processed into benzene.

 Component of gasoline

 As a gasoline (petrol) additive, benzene increases the octane rating and reduces knocking.
 As a consequence, gasoline often contained several percent benzene before the 1950s, when tetraethyl lead replaced it as the most widely used antiknock additive.
-With the global phaseout of leaded gasoline, benzene has made a comeback as a gasoline additive in some nations.
-In the United States, concern over its negative health effects and the possibility of benzene entering the groundwater has led to stringent regulation of gasoline's benzene content, with limits typically around 1%.
+With the global phaseout of leaded gasoline in the 1970s–1990s, benzene reappeared as a gasoline additive, although strictly limited in most nations.
+For example, in the United States, concern over its negative health effects and the possibility of benzene entering the groundwater has led to stringent regulation of gasoline's benzene content, with limits typically around 1%.
 European petrol specifications now contain the same 1% limit on benzene content.
 The United States Environmental Protection Agency introduced new regulations in 2011 that lowered the benzene content in gasoline to 0.62%.

-In many European languages, the word for petroleum or gasoline is an exact cognate of "benzene".
+In some European languages, the word for petroleum or gasoline is an exact cognate of "benzene".
+For instance all Germanic languages and Scandinavian languages refer to gasoline as 'bensin' or 'benzin'.
+In Turkish and many Turkic languages the word of 'benzin' is used to refer the gasoline.
+In Catalan and Italian the word 'benzina' can be used for gasoline.
+In Polish the word 'benzyna' is also used to mean gasoline or petrol.